Frequently Asked Questions

 What if I decide I want to breed my dog or participate in AKC competitions?

-If you are considering that, I highly recommend that you contact me for more information and decide before you purchase your puppy.
-I sell my family companion puppies on a limited AKC registration which means they cannot be bred to produce litters or participate in most competitions.
-There are some titles that you can earn with a limited registration, but to compete in conformation shows (like Westminster), or to produce puppies that are AKC registered, your dog needs a Full AKC registration.
-I only provide FULL registration with select puppies, at a larger fee to homes that are serious about learning, competing and breeding on a partnership basis and as their mentor.
+If you're considering entering the world of dog shows or breeding, I highly recommend reaching out to me for more information before you make your puppy purchase. πΆβ¨ I offer my family companion puppies with a limited AKC registration, which means they cannot be bred to produce litters or participate in most competitions.
+While you can earn certain titles with a limited registration, participation in prestigious conformation shows, such as Westminster, or producing AKC-registered puppies requires a Full AKC registration.

 How much are your puppies?